Construction company alleges Gretna district failed to pay for new elementary school

 A Douglas County district judge in March ordered Gretna and Lueder Construction Co. to enter mediation after several months of back and forth over the construction of Falling Waters Elementary School, which began in December 2018, according to court records.

-The legal battle surrounds the delayed opening of the $14 million school, which is located at 5909 S. 200th Ave. in Omaha.
-Both parties agreed that the school would be substantially complete by July 24, 2020, meaning the facility would be mostly finished and could be used by the school.
+The legal battle surrounds the delayed opening of the $14 million school at 5909 S. 200th Ave. in Omaha.
+Both parties agreed that the school would be substantially complete by July 24, 2020, meaning that it could be used by the school.
 The contract also required that final completion be reached by Sept.
 22, 2020.

-Falling Waters instead had to delay its opening to students for more than 10 days at the beginning of the 2020-21 school year because construction was nowhere near finished.
-According to court records, students and staff could only use parts of the building for weeks as construction stretched well past the substantial completion date.
+The district instead had to delay Falling Waters’ opening to students for more than 10 days at the beginning of the 2020-21 school year because construction was not nearly finished.
+According to court records, students and staff could use only parts of the building for weeks as construction stretched past the substantial completion date.

 People are also reading…